-- With Proton Core Imaging Spectroscopy (PCIS), the first burn profiles of DD and DHe reactions have been obtained of thinand thick-shell implosions - Ti(r) and ni(r) profiles have been inferred for thin-shell implosions and compared to 1-D simulations - Burn profiles of DD and DHe reactions at shock coalescence and at bang time have been measured for thick shell implosions.
+- With Proton Core Imaging Spectroscopy (PCIS), the first burn profiles of DD and DHe reactions have been obtained of thinand thick-shell implosions - Ti(r) and ni(r) profiles have been inferred for thin-shell implosions and compared to 1-D simulations - Burn profiles of DD and DHe reactions at shock coalescence and at bang time have been measured for thick shell implosions. - The first orthogonal images were obtained

-- Optimize PCIS instrumentation. - Begin to build up a data base of images, and establish the range of PCIS applicability. - Compare PCIS to x-ray and neutron images. - Compare PCIS to 1-D and 2-D simulated images. - Investigate asymmetries in burn region, and develop algorithms to treat asymmetries. - Obtain orthogonal images.
+- Optimize PCIS instrumentation.

+- Continue to build up a data base of images, and establish the range of PCIS applicability.

+- Compare PCIS to X-ray and neutron images.

+- Compare PCIS to 1-D and 2-D simulated images.

+- Study implosions known to be asymmetric.